WELCOME!

-My primary empirical study organism is the threespine stickleback.
-Sticklebacks have rapidly and repeatedly adapted to distinct freshwater habitats across the Northern Hemisphere since the last ice age.
-This fish benefits from excellent genomic resources and is well-suited for both field and laboratory experiments.
-Together, this makes the threespine stickleback an exceptional model for investigating the speed and predictability of diversification, as well as the factors that drive, maintain, or constrain evolutionary change.
-In addition to sticklebacks, my research has included studies on cichlids, icefish, lampreys, sculpins, and Daphnia crustaceans.
+My main study organism is the threespine stickleback fish, which has rapidly and repeatedly adapted to diverse freshwater habitats across the Northern Hemisphere since the last ice age.
+Sticklebacks offer exceptional genomic resources and are well-suited for both field and laboratory experiments, making them an outstanding system for studying the speed and predictability of diversification, as well as the factors that drive, maintain, or constrain evolutionary change.
+In addition to sticklebacks, my research has also included studies on cichlids, icefish, lampreys, sculpins, and Daphnia crustaceans.

 My ongoing research includes the following topics: